 This program example demonstrates how to synchronize the multimeter with a switch module.
-For the HP E1412A it uses the TTL triggers from the VXI backplane to trigger the multimeter and advance the channel scan list.
-The example uses the HP E1476A 64-Channel Multiplexer Module but will also work with any HP switch module as long as the channel list is specified properly.
+For the E1412A it uses the TTL triggers from the VXI backplane to trigger the multimeter and advance the channel scan list.
+The example uses the E1476A 64-Channel Multiplexer Module but will also work with any switch module as long as the channel list is specified properly.
 Figure 2-2 illustrates the C-size set up.
 The switch module (multiplexer) and multimeter use the VXI backplane to communicate the trigger and VM Complete signals to each other to synchronize the scan.

 Figure 2-2.
-HP E1412A Multimeter and Switch Module Synchronization
+E1412A Multimeter and Switch Module Synchronization

-Figure 2-3 shows the HP E1312A set up using external triggering.
+Figure 2-3 shows the E1312A set up using external triggering.
+(Note: the E1312A is obsolete and no longer supported.
+Figure 2-3 is for information only.)
 B-size command modules do not support VXIbus TTL triggers.

 Figure 2-3.
-HP E1312A Multimeter and Switch Module Synchronization
+E1312A Multimeter (obsolete and unsupported) and Switch Module Synchronization

 This example monitors the switch module's status system.
-The switch module's status system (HP E1476A) is shown in Figure 2-4.
+The switch module's status system (E1476A) is shown in Figure 2-4.
 This example program enables the switch's "Scan Complete" bit to allow it to set the OPR bit in the switch's status byte when the scan is finished.
 The program repeatedly reads the switch module's status byte until the OPR bit gets set which returns a status byte value of 128.
 This indicates the switch module has completed all closures in the scan list.
 The multimeter's FETC? command causes the multimeter to transfer readings to the output buffer after completing the last measurement.
 Readings are entered into the computer using an I/O construct you provide.

-NOTE: This is the HP E1476A Switch Module's status system.
-See Figure 2-5 for the HP E1312A/E1412A Multimeter status system.
+NOTE: This is the E1476A Switch Module's status system.
+See Figure 2-5 for the E1412A Multimeter status system.